NethServer/ns8-porthos/README.md

 - `PORTHOS_RETENTION`, number of snapshots preserved under `/srv/porthos/webroot`
 - `PORTHOS_SOURCE`, base `rsync://` URL to a Rocky Linux official mirror
 - `PORTHOS_SERVER_NAME`, name of virtual HTTP server; by default the node FQDN is set

+## Containers

+### fpm (PHP-FPM)

+PHP scripts are installed under the `script/` directory.
+It is mounted in the `fpm` container for execution.
+Changes to the contents of the `script/` directory are immediately applied.

+To locally override the FPM configuration file, create and edit a `state/fpm.conf` file.
+Then, append to the `state/environment` file a line like this:

+    PORTHOS_FPM_PODMAN_ARGS=--volume=./fpm.conf:/srv/porthos/etc/fpm.conf:z

+### nginx

+The Nginx configuration is expanded from the template `templates/nginx.conf` at `nginx` container startup.
+A limited set of environment variables is substituted.
+Refer to Systemd `nginx.service` unit definition for the template implementation.